brianleroux/xui/README.md

 API Documentation
 ===

 Welcome the XUI documentation.
-This is generated from inline documentation in the xui javascript source.
+This is generated from inline documentation in the XUI javascript source.